kiransalve/Machine-Learning-Tutorial/Feature Engineering/Miscellaneous/CCA/Read.md

 Not suitable if missing data is common or systematic.

-In production if missing data occurs, your model will crash, because you didn't train it for handling missing data
+In production if missing data occurs, your model will not perform, because you didn't train it for handling missing data